kikosiq/kikosikera.github.io/projects/2018_11_11_pwc_aproach.md

 - Data and Market Analysis
 - Excel
 - PowerPoint
-- Business Intelligence
+- Pivot Tables
-- Decision-Making
+- Power Query
 - Data Presentation

 summary: The project provides the best way to launch a new Home Security System targeting socio-economic segments which have the highest new customers potential.
 It is a result of an in-depth analysis of the customer data including several variables as a collected survey questions in 6759 markets of US cities/regions.